New kind of "designer" immune cells clear baby's leukaemia

 "This is a landmark in the use of new gene engineering technology and the effects for this child have been staggering," said Waseem Qasim, a professor of Cell and Gene Therapy at UCL and immunologist at GOSH who worked on her medical team.

-Matt Kaiser, head of research at the leukemia and lymphoma charity Bloodwise, said that while the concept of editing immune cells to recognize and hunt out leukemia cells is "very exciting," patients and their families should note that the technique is still in the very early stages of development.
+Matt Kaiser, head of research at the leukaemia and lymphoma charity Bloodwise, said that while the concept of editing immune cells to recognise and hunt out leukaemia cells is "very exciting", patients and their families should note that the technique is still in the very early stages of development.